All items sold on this website are polyurethane resin replicas, made in USA. No real or natural bone is available on this site.

 Phocoena phocoena Skull Replica measures 12.2 inches.
-Phocoena phocoena Skull is museum quality polyurethane cast.
+Phocoena phocoena Skull Replica is museum quality polyurethane cast.
 2-part skull (separate cranium & jaw).
 Made in USA.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 The Common Harbour Porpoise or Phocoena phocoena is one of six species of porpoise.
 It is one of the smallest marine mammals.
 As its name implies, it stays close to coastal areas or river estuaries, and as such, is the most familiar porpoise to whale watchers.

 This porpoise often ventures up rivers, and has been seen hundreds of miles from the sea.
+The Harbour Porpoise or Phocoena phocoena is widespread in cooler coastal waters of the North Atlantic, North Pacific and the Black Sea.

 They are a little smaller than the other porpoises, at about 26 to 33 in. long at birth.
 Adults of both sexes grow to 4.6 to 6.2 ft.
 The females are heavier, with a maximum weight of around 168 lb. compared with the males at 134 lb.